MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

  returns all the fields

  ### **/stats/{fieldName}**
- gives statistics on numbers based on the class NumberStats:
+ gives statistics on numbers based on the class *NumberStats*:
  - Average
  - Minimum
  - Maximum